Skip to main content

 • Risk level: Medium

-• Large downloads (FineWeb) can fail or be slow; ensure stable network and disk space.
+• Large downloads (FineWeb) can be slow; ensure stable network and disk space.

-• API keys (W&B, HF) must be set or the launch script will exit.
+• API keys (W&B, HF) must be set or launch.sh will exit immediately.

-• Rollback: Stop containers with docker stop, remove caches under ~/.cache/nanochat (or paths in launch.sh), and run docker system prune -a if needed.
+• Rollback: Stop containers with docker stop, remove caches, and run docker system prune -a if needed.

 Resources